JunboShen/JunboShen.github.io/_pages/about.md

 **AI for Computational Pathology**
 *Supervised by Prof. Sheng Wang*
 2024.06 - Present
-- Working on foundation models for Whole Slide Images (WSIs) in pathology, and medical imaging.
+- Working on pertaining foundation models for Whole Slide Images (WSIs) in pathology, and medical imaging.

 **Deep learning in broadband spectrum reconstruction from crystal responses**
 *Supervised by Prof. Chenyang Lu*